-How does Dooly file data back to SFDC?
+How does Dooly file data back to Salesforce?

-- Anytime a rep takes a Dooly note, the note gets logged under the Notes & Attachments section in Salesforce.
-This way, each meeting has a separate record in Salesforce
+Anytime a note in Dooly is synced to Salesforce, the note gets logged in Salesforce to the Notes & Attachments section and the Notes section (if enabled in your Salesforce instance).
+This way, each meeting has a separate record in Salesforce.

-- Reps also have the option to track each meeting as a separate activity (ie. Meeting, Call etc) in SFDC
+You also have the option to track each meeting as a separate activity (ie. Meeting, Call, etc.) in Salesforce.

-- Activity types can be chosen from the dropdown on the bottom right of the note, and will default to this activity type the next they log a Dooly note
+Activity types can be chosen from the dropdown next to the activity type and will default to this activity type the next time you log a Dooly note.

-- All SFDC fields can be updated from Dooly itself without reps having to log into SFDC.
-All data from the field in Dooly will be updated in Salesforce
+All Salesforce fields can be updated from Dooly itself without having to log into Salesforce.
+All data from the field in Dooly will be updated in Salesforce.

-- Boards - allows reps to in-line edit in a view to quickly update.
-More on this below
+Pipeline – allows reps to in-line edit in a view to quickly update.
+More on this below.

-- Dooly Boards pull in Salesforce records via List Views in Salesforce for Leads, Opportunities, Accounts, Contacts or custom objects
+Dooly pulls in Salesforce records via List Views in Salesforce for Leads, Opportunities, Accounts, Contacts or custom objects (if configured in Dooly).

-- Dooly reads these views which can be toggled on Boards
+Dooly reads these views which can be toggled on Pipeline.

-- Each column represents a field in Salesforce which can be configured via the configure fields dropdown (you can add or remove, or re-arrange columns as needed)
+Each column represents a field in Salesforce which can be configured via the "add/remove fields" dropdown (you can add or remove, or re-arrange columns as needed).

-- To edit a field, users can click in, edit and then click “update” to send the field update to SFDC
+To edit a field, users can click in, edit and then click “update” to send the field update to Salesforce.

 What's the difference between a Salesforce view and a Dooly view?